Argentine War of Independence: The Revolution

 The May Revolution forced the viceroy to resign.
 He was replaced by a government Junta, the Primera Junta.

-Cornelio Saavedra, president of the "Primera Junta".
+Cornelio Saavedra, chairman of the Primera Junta.

 The military conflict in Spain worsened by 1810.
 The city of Seville had been invaded by French armies, which were already dominating most of the Iberian Peninsula.
 The Junta of Seville was disestablished, and several members fled to Cádiz, the last portion of Spain still resisting.
 They established a Council of Regency, prelude to the Cortes of Cadiz, with political tendencies closer to Liberalism and Popular sovereignty than the former Junta of Seville.
 This began the May Revolution in Buenos Aires, as soon as the news was known.
 Several citizens thought that Cisneros, appointed by the disestablished Junta, did not have the right to rule anymore, and requested the convening of an open cabildo to discuss the fate of the local government.
 The military gave their support to the request, forcing Cisneros to accept.
 The discussion ruled the removal of viceroy Cisneros and his replacement with a government junta, but the cabildo attempted to keep Cisneros in power by appointing him president of such junta.
 Further demonstrations ensued, and the Junta was forced to resign immediately.
 It was replaced by a new one, the Primera Junta.

 Buenos Aires requested the other cities in the viceroyalty to acknowledge the new Junta and send deputies.
 The precise purpose of these deputies, join the Junta or create a congress, was unclear at the time and generated political disputes later.
 The Junta was initially resisted by all the main locations around Buenos Aires: Córdoba, Montevideo, Paraguay and the Upper Peru.
 Santiago de Liniers came out of his retirement in Córdoba and organized an army to capture Buenos Aires, Montevideo had naval supremacy over the city, and Vicente Nieto organized the actions at the Upper Peru.
 Nieto proposed to José Fernando de Abascal y Sousa, viceroy of the Viceroyalty of Peru at the North, to annex the Upper Peru to it.
 He thought that the revolution could be easily contained in Buenos Aires, before launching a definitive attack.